| Authenticity

 carrying a "kill" always slowed down his walk to a proud saunter.
 The rabbit

+dangled from its high-held position.
 Wing's "catch" did not go unnoticed by Squeegie's master who gruffly yelled

 down the hill, "Hon!
 I'll get that rabbit away from your dog!"
 "No